IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 : A link between two Ethernet interfaces.

 Single-technology Ethernet link:
-: An Ethernet link between between two Ethernet interfaces on physically adjacent IP routers.
+: An Ethernet link between two Ethernet interfaces on physically adjacent IP routers.

 Multi-technology Ethernet link:
 : An Ethernet link between between two Ethernet interfaces on logically adjacent IP routers, which is supported by an underlay tunnel in a different technology domain.